afontainec/chinchay/README.md

 };
 ```

-Let run this migration:
+This is the piece of code that will create a relation witin our database with the variables name and price.
+Also will generate a id and a created_at and updated_at timestamps for every entry.
+To run this migration:
 ```
 $ knex migrate:latest
 ```

-This will create a relation witin our database with the variables name and price.
-Also will generate a id and a created_at and updated_at timestamps for every entry.

 Last, but not least, add the following lines to the app.js